Kawagoe Kodomo No Shiro – a “jidokan” community play center in Kawagoe.

-One of the many things I love about life in Japan, is the multitude of free playgrounds, play centres and activities available to all children.
-Below is a photo of my son climbing at Kawagoe Kodomo No Shiro or Children’s castle, a free community play centre in Kawagoe.
-This free play centre also has a planetarium on it’s second floor which has a cover charge, but all other facilities at the centre are free.
+One of the many things I love about life in Japan, is the multitude of free playgrounds, play centers and activities available to all children.
+Below is a photo of my son climbing at Kawagoe Kodomo No Shiro or Children’s castle, a free community play center in Kawagoe.
+This free play center also has a planetarium which has a cover charge, but all other facilities at the center are free.

 This particular jidokan is not as nice or well equipped as many others in the surrounding cities, but the classes are great.
+And apart from an old concrete tunnel in the overflow car park there is no outdoor play areas.
 Also, if you live in the area, its nice to have somewhere to hang out.
-I highly recommend these type of play centres in general and the free children’s play groups and classes they run.
+I highly recommend these type of play centers in general and the free children’s play groups and classes they run.

 The centre is open from 9.30 am to 5.30 pm Tuesday to Sunday, closed on Mondays.
 It is quite a distance from the nearest station, so a bus is advised.
-There is free parking a little bit away with a ground beside it that you can park in on busy days.
+However, if you are coming from the Candy Penny Alley or Mokkokan it is within walking distance.

 They have a car park and parking is free.
 It is separated from the building itself, just a few metres, but you can walk in from the back which is safe from traffic.